-Climate activists in Kenya fight to protect the slums — and call on the West to do more | CBC News
+A Nairobi slum vulnerable to flooding is engineering its own climate solutions and not waiting for the West | CBC News

 But that's what a group of volunteers united under the banner of Weather Mtaani — Village Weather — do each weekend.
 They are a band of climate warriors trying to make the impoverished slum more resilient when the floods linked to climate change come, as they do more and more.

-"When it rains and there is a lot of flooding the water level sometimes reaches here," said Faith Ondieki, one of the group's team leaders, pointing to just above her waist.
+"When it rains and there is a lot of flooding, the water level sometimes reaches here," said Faith Ondieki, one of the group's team leaders, pointing to just above her waist.

 It is difficult work.
-The smell is hard to bear and protective gloves and rubber boots are scarce.
+The smell is hard to bear, and protective gloves and rubber boots are scarce.
 When the plastic gloves the volunteers have brought run out, some of the women use the bags they came in to cover their hands as they scoop waste onto the shovels and rakes used to hoist the sludge into wheelbarrows.

 -